lusiux/ablage/README.md

 Currently a psgi mode is in development to drop the dependancy to apache2.

-`uwsgi_psgi --http-socket :1237 --http-socket-modifier1 5 --psgi classify.psgi --processes 4 --master --check-static html --check-static ./`
+`uwsgi_psgi --http-socket :1237 --http-socket-modifier1 5 --psgi classify.psgi --processes 4 --master --check-static html`

 ## TODOs